Boutique Hotel, Marrakech — Visual Identity & Guest Experience System

 A professional design brief goes beyond a list of deliverables.
 The briefs that lead to strong brand identities share three things: a clearly defined competitive position, a specific understanding of who the brand is speaking to, and a strategic direction that makes visual decisions easier — not harder.
 This is what separates a brief that produces competent work from one that produces work worth putting in a portfolio.

 Hospitality brand identity requires a designer to work across more formats simultaneously than almost any other category — from exterior signage to room key card sleeves, from a single-page website to a breakfast menu.
 For a boutique hotel with a strong architectural identity and a specific cultural context, the brief must resolve a tension that most clients can't articulate: how do you build a brand that is visually rooted in where the building stands without performing that location for an international audience.
-BRANDBRIEF™ Design Brief Packs include a full Art Director's Analysis for every brief — with competitive landscape, guest psychology, colour rationale, typographic direction, and the strategic no-go that separates a considered identity from a well-executed cliché.
+BRANDBRIEF™ Design Briefs include a full Art Director's Analysis for every brief — with competitive landscape, guest psychology, colour rationale, typographic direction, and the strategic no-go that separates a considered identity from a well-executed cliché.